cybercongress/cybercongress/Organization/vacation.md

 1. Open a special proposal for vacation [here](https://github.com/cybercongress/cyb/issues/new/choose)
 2. Enter all needed information according to template
 3. Assing congress members reviewing
-4. Add your vacation to calendar and paint in in color:
+4. Add your vacation to calendar and paint it in color:

 - tomato: is offline
 - tangerine: available for emergency cases only